-Instructor: Dr. Jennifer Fox jaf243@georgetown.edu
+Instructor:Dr. Jennifer FoxLecture:MTRF 8:30-10:35

-Lecture: MTRF 8:30-10:35 Laboratory: MTRF 10:50-1:20
+jaf243@georgetown.edu Laboratory: MTRF 10:50-1:20

 Office Hours: TBD and by appointment

 Course Goals and Objectives

 In the course, you will become acquainted with the process of evolution, the astonishing diversity of living organisms that has evolved through this process, and the complex ecological interactions that occur among species.
 In addition to introducing basic concepts of evolution and ecology, this course promotes an understanding of science as a process and provides opportunities to practice writing clearly and concisely about biology.